 Furthermore, a life-size cat bus is inside the Exhibition room where adults can board!

-Transcontinental Flight Café is where light meals and desserts!
+The Transcontinental Flight Café is the perfect spot for enjoying light meals and desserts.
 The sandwiches come with a flag with a hand-drawn image by Miyazaki Hayao.
 A total of 12 different flags can be collected!

 Tips:

-☛ We recommend arrive a bit later than the starting time of your session to avoid queueing for entry.
+☛ We recommend arriving a bit later than the scheduled start time of your session to avoid waiting in line for entry.
 But please ensure you enter the area by the end of your designated time slot.

 ☛ Popular items sold at Shop “Adventurous Flying Squadron” can be gone by midday.
 Also, the shop is more crowded in the afternoon.

-☛ A long queue is expected from 11 am at Transcontinental Flight Café.
+☛ A long queue is expected from 11 am at the Transcontinental Flight Café.
 Thus, arrive early to ensure you have a seat.
-People would start queueing 30 minutes before it opens.
+People would start queuing 30 minutes before it opens.

 ☛ It is best to decide your poses before taking photos in different reproduced Ghibli movie scenes.